jenterkin/docker-workshop/readme.md

 Now if you run another postgres container and use the same `-v` argument, your data will persist.

+## Takeaways
+- Use data volumes to handle persistent state.
+- Use `docker volume create <volume name>` to create a data volume.

 Previous: [cowserve 2.0](https://github.com/jenterkin/docker-microservice-example/tree/04-cowserve-2.0) | Next: [Docker Compose](https://github.com/jenterkin/docker-microservice-example/tree/06-docker-compose)